Sadiya Choudhury

 Overview

 She has a particular interest in excise and customs duties.
-She also accepts instructions in relation to tax issues which have arisen in another area of the law, recent examples including insolvency (personal and corporate) and ancillary relief proceedings.
-She has experience of immigration matters and has appeared before the Asylum and Immigration Tribunal on behalf of the government.
+She also accepts instructions in relation to tax issues which have arisen in another area of the law, such as ancillary relief proceedings.
 She has considerable experience of judicial review proceedings for both taxpayers and HMRC.

 A copy of Sadiya's privacy notice can be found here.